JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 # Autopipelining and the Throughput Sweep

-How PipelineC turns combinational logic into pipelines to meet an fmax goal, and how the *planned throughput sweep* replaced the old "middle out" sweep.
+How PypelineC turns combinational logic into pipelines to meet an fmax goal, and how the *planned throughput sweep* replaced the old "middle out" sweep.

 ## 0. Who does what